GrowthLimit

 Core Web Vitals and Page Experience

 Core Web Vitals are real-world, user-focused metrics that quantify user experience.
-They’ve become ranking factors, making them essential for SEO success.
+Google uses them as page experience signals, so treat them as UX diagnostics instead of a standalone SEO lever.

 LCP (Largest Contentful Paint)